jessie-sr/book-nest/README.md

-# Book-Store_backend
+# Book Nest
-> Utilizing Java Spring Boot, the back-end of the Bookstore project offers a comprehensive RESTful API, serving as the foundation for managing book-related interactions, including inventory, user transactions, and essential bookstore functionalities.
+> Serving as a robust and secure backend infrastructure for a bookstore application using Java Spring Boot, this project delivers a comprehensive RESTful API to manage book inventory, user transactions, and other essential bookstore functionalities.

 ## Table of Contents
 * [Usage Guide](#usage-guide)